cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 ### Description

 :::warning Warning!
-<span class="notranslate">X-Ray</span> is available for cPanel, Plesk, and DirectAdmin.
+<span class="notranslate">X-Ray</span> is available "out-of-box" for cPanel, Plesk, and DirectAdmin.
 Other panels should implement integration as described [here](/control_panel_integration/#how-to-integrate-x-ray-with-a-control-panel)
 :::

 <span class="notranslate">X-Ray</span> is a tool developed for website performance monitoring and performance issues detection.